amerani/react-json-chunked/README.md

 2. **SimpleJsonTokenizer**: Tokenizes incoming JSON chunks into parseable events
 3. **JsonEventStore**: Manages the state and provides React integration
 4. **useJsonStream**: The React hook that ties everything together

-### Data Flow

-1. The `useJsonStream` hook creates a `JsonEventStore` instance
-2. The store initializes a `JsonStreamReader` with a `SimpleJsonTokenizer`
-3. The reader fetches data from the URL and processes it incrementally
-4. As JSON tokens are parsed, partial data is emitted and stored
-5. React components re-render automatically when new data arrives

-### Error Handling

-The library includes automatic retry logic:
-- Up to 3 retry attempts on connection errors
-- Automatic retry count reset after successful connections
-- Error events are properly handled and can be monitored

 ## Server Requirements